hotrodorm/hotrod/hotrod-project/docs/quick-docs/guides/starting-a-maven-project-from-scratch-with-h2.md

-# Starting a Maven Project from Scratch
+# Starting a Maven Project from Scratch with H2 Database

 This guide creates a Spring Boot Maven project with HotRod persistence from scratch.
 Then, it runs it.